dntoll/1DV608/Assignment_2/README.md

   * press Check
   * you should get a "Estimated score on assignment: 5%." and a LOT of errors

+###Task 3.
+Implement the requirements.

+ * Implement a requirement
+ * Test locally using the manual test-cases
+ *

 ## Assignment submission